Betterment Cash Reserve Savings Account Review 2020

 There are a few online banks that are offering above-average interest rates right now.
 Many times these accounts will have minimum balance requirements.
-Ally Bank is an online-only bank that is offering a 2% interest rate on savings account deposits.
-This is a great offer, and also comes with no account minimums.
+Ally Bank is a popular online savings account.

 Money Market Accounts

 Over the past few years, short-term interest rates have risen considerably.
-As a result, certain money market accounts are now yielding between 1.5% to 2.5%.
+As a result, certain money market accounts are now yielding very low rates.
 Be cautious, depending on the fund, you may have a minimum deposit to invest.

 CD's (Certificate of Deposit)

 CD’s have always been an option to park your short-term cash.
 The one downside is that CD’s often have low liquidity, meaning it can be difficult to sell your investment and receive your cash.
 Currently, most CD’s are offering a range of interest rates right now ranging from 0.5% to 1% depending on their maturity.
 However, investors should be cautious as CD’s can come with early redemption fees for early withdrawals.

 *$1,000,000 in FDIC insurance is a goal and not a guarantee.
 Betterment uses 4 member banks to hold cash deposits.
 Each bank covers $250,000 in FDIC insurance, but it is not guaranteed your account will be spread across these 4 banks proportionately.